binford2k/binford2k.com/_posts/2020-04-21-great-readme.md

 ### Examples

-See a curated list of pretty decent REAME examples at the [awesome-readme](https://github.com/matiassingers/awesome-readme) repo.
+See a curated list of pretty decent README examples at the [awesome-readme](https://github.com/matiassingers/awesome-readme) repo.